-A sample integration, referred to as a 'reference' run, of the IGSM is used to illustrate the nature of the interactions among component sub-models.
-The 'reference' run consists of a sequential integration of EPPA (Section 2.1), the coupled 2D-LO chemistry/climate/ocean carbon model (Sections 2.2.2, 2.3, 2.4), TEM (Section 2.5), and NEM (Section 2.2.1).
-This reference run is not intended to be a 'best estimate' prediction, although it is also not intended to be an 'extreme' prediction.
-This run incorporates a run of EPPA which produces CO2 emissions similar to those assumed in the IPCC IS92a scenario (IPCC, 1992) and lying in the midrange of estimates from integrated assessments (Edmonds et al., 1995b).
+A sample integration, referred to as a "reference" run, of the IGSM is used to illustrate the nature of the interactions among component sub-models.
+The "reference" run consists of a sequential integration of EPPA (Section 2.1), the coupled 2D-LO chemistry/climate/ocean carbon model (Sections 2.2.2, 2.3, 2.4), TEM (Section 2.5), and NEM (Section 2.2.1).
+This reference run is not intended to be a "best estimate" prediction, although it is also not intended to be an "extreme" prediction.
+This run incorporates a run of EPPA which produces CO2 emissions similar to those assumed in the IPCC IS92a scenario (IPCC, 1992) and lying in the mid-range of estimates from integrated assessments (Edmonds, Wise, and Barns, 1995).
 It also uses a version of the 2D-LO climate model which has a sensitivity to doubled CO2 that is near the center of the range of models reviewed in IPCC (1996a) and a rate of heat uptake by the ocean similar to that of the UD-EB model of the IPCC (1996a).
-Finally, this run includes a treatment of sulfate aerosols produced from anthropogenic SO_2 emissions.
-Thus, this reference run, while not a 'best estimate', is a convenient case for comparison with model results of other researchers and is a suitable baseline for the sensitivity analysis described in Section 4.
+Finally, this run includes a treatment of sulfate aerosols produced from anthropogenic SO2 emissions.
+Thus this reference run, while not a "best estimate", is a convenient case for comparison with model results of other researchers and is a suitable baseline for the sensitivity analysis described in Section 4.

-3.1.
-MODEL RESULTS
+3.1 Model Results

-In the EPPA model reference run, the processes that lead to changes in emissions can be summarized in terms of the growth in economic activity and (using CO2 as an example) the carbon intensity of that activity, as illustrated earlier in Figure 3.
+In the EPPA model reference run, the processes that lead to changes in emissions can be summarized in terms of the growth in economic activity RESULTS

+FROM A

+REFERENCE RUN

+and (using CO2 as an example) the carbon intensity of that activity, as illustrated earlier in Figure 3.
 The main cause of the overall increase in global CO2 emissions in the reference case is growth in regional gross domestic product (GDP), as shown in Table V. As indicated in the last column of the Table, regional differences in predicted GDP growth are large.
 The differences reflect assumptions regarding population growth and increases in labor productivity, as well as differences in capital formation.
 The resulting predicted global emissions for CO2 and other gases are shown by the solid lines in Figure 15.
 These emissions are added to estimates of natural emissions (dotted lines in Figure 15) which, as already noted, are assumed to remain constant in the reference run.